Skip to content

 What language is Swampy Cree?

-Swampy Cree is a dialect of Cree.
+Swampy Cree is a dialect of the Cree language.

 Which region is Swampy Cree associated with?